Volvo 480: Limited Edition (Two-Tone)

-1992 saw the release of another Limited Edition (commonly referred to as the "Two-Tone"), which featured a distinctive Peacock Green over Smoke Silver two-tone metallic paint scheme, leather steering wheel, and a unique split-vinyl and velour interior.
-The Two-Tone also featured a lower chin spoiler 15-inch Taurus 5-spoke alloy wheels as standard kit until it was discontinued in 1993.
+1992 saw the release of a second Limited Edition (commonly referred to as the "Two-Tone") featuring Peacock Green over Smoke Silver two-tone metallic paint scheme, leather steering wheel, and a split-vinyl and velour interior.
+The Two-Tone also featured a lower chin spoiler, 15-inch Taurus 5-spoke alloy wheels as standard until it was discontinued in 1993.
 Unlike the other special editions, the Two-Tone was available with all engine options and could be purchased as S, ES or Turbo spec (depending on the market).
 Like the 'Paris Blue' Limited Edition, the 'Two-Tone' Limited Edition was not limited to any specific production number.

 GT

-For the UK market on 1 June 1994 the GT was introduced as a strict run of only 250 cars.
+For the UK market on 1 June 1994, the GT was introduced and limited to 250 cars.
 It was available in two colours; Racing Green Metallic and Burgundy Pearl Metallic.
-The all-leather interior was specially designed by the German artist Wolf Cieciersci and featured a red, green, and brown hand painted pattern, unique to each car and no two sets of seats were the same.
-The GT also featured Air-conditioning as standard, 15-inch multi-spoke Vesa alloys and was only available with the 2.0 engine.
+The all-leather interior was designed by the German artist Wolf Cieciersci and featured a hand-painted red, green, and brown pattern, unique to each car and no two sets of seats were the same.
+The GT also featured air-conditioning as standard, 15-inch multi-spoke Vesa alloy wheels, and was only available with the 2.0 engine.
 The car retailed at £16,245.

-A GT model was also sold outside of the UK, however it was simply an option pack, not a standalone model and it did not feature the same interior or wheels as the UK models.
-Unlike the UK market GTs, it could be optioned with a Turbo engine.
+A GT model was also sold outside of the UK; however, it was an option pack, not a standalone model and it did not feature the same interior or wheels as the UK models.
+Unlike the UK-market GTs, it could be optioned with a Turbo engine.

 Celebration

-1995 saw the United Kingdom release of the "Celebration" limited edition of 480 specially equipped and numbered cars.
+May 1995 saw the United Kingdom release of the "Celebration" limited edition of 480 specially equipped and numbered cars.
 Celebrations were sold only in three colours, Dark Grey Metallic, Burgundy Metallic, and Satin White.
-A ruched leather interior, 15-inch 6-spoke Cetus alloy wheels, and air-conditioning (in lieu of a moonroof) were among the standard features found on the Celebration.
-The Celebration was sold as the "Collection" in mainland Europe, also being a limited edition of a separate 480 examples.
+A ruched leather interior, 15-inch 6-spoke Cetus alloy wheels, and air-conditioning (instead of a moonroof) were among the standard features on the Celebration.
+The Celebration was sold as the "Collection" in mainland Europe, and was limited to another 480 units.